Se habla español

 C. Humanitarian and Social Impacts

-California has historically supported undocumented students through in-state tuition and financial aid.
-Project 2025 may attempt to remove these protections.
-If DACA ends, many students will lose access to work permits and aid, making it harder to pursue higher education or start careers.
+California has supported undocumented students through tuition benefits and aid.
+Project 2025 could attempt to remove these protections.
+If DACA ends, many students could lose work permits and financial support.
+Higher education may become harder to access.

 D. Immigration Detention and Asylum Policies

-Many asylum seekers arrive in California seeking safety from violence and persecution.
-Project 2025 could limit asylum eligibility, increase rapid removals without hearings, and leave many people in legal uncertainty without a clear path to protection.
+Many asylum seekers arrive in California seeking safety.
+Project 2025 could narrow who qualifies for asylum.
+It may increase rapid removals without hearings.
+Many people could remain in legal limbo with no clear protection.

 E. Legal and Policy Challenges

-California has sanctuary laws that restrict local law enforcement cooperation with federal immigration agencies.
-Project 2025 may attempt to reduce or eliminate these protections, leading to potential conflicts between state and federal governments.
-Cities and counties could be pressured to follow federal policies or risk losing funding.
+California has sanctuary laws that limit cooperation with federal immigration agencies.
+Project 2025 may attempt to weaken or remove these protections.
+This could create conflict between state and federal governments.
+Cities may be pressured to comply or risk losing funding.

 • Obtain work visas